AvaloniaUI/avalonia-docs/docs/reference/controls/buttons/buttonspinner.md

 # Button Spinner

-The button spinner presents a control that includes buttons for spin-up and spin-down.
+The `ButtonSpinner` presents a control that includes buttons for spin-up and spin-down.
 The content of this button is flexible, but you will have to code quite a lot of the behavior.

 ## Useful Properties